zesk/build/docs/tools/bash.md

-Adds a trap to capture the debugging stack on interrupt Use this in a bash script which runs forever or runs in an infinite loop to determine where the problem or loop exist
+Adds a trap to capture the debugging stack on interrupt Use this in a bash script which runs forever or runs in an infinite loop to determine where the problem or loop exists.

 - Location: `bin/build/tools/debug.sh`